lebrun

 1. 1971

-Serge Lebrun and Marie Therese Chassaing buy a house at 34-38 92nd Street, Jackson Heights, jointly with Mireille Jeannopoulos and Peter Jeannopoulos — the multigenerational Lebrun-Jeannopoulos household.
+Serge Lebrun (Papish, Boulon) and Marie Therese Chassaing (Toye, Mamish) buy a house at 34-38 92nd Street, Jackson Heights, jointly with Mireille Jeannopoulos and Peter Jeannopoulos — the multigenerational Lebrun-Jeannopoulos household.

 Jackson Heights, Queens